Women@Work, the project to enhance and strengthen women’s talents 15 Febbraio 2023

 Our main activity consists of providing professional re-design paths tested over the years, we have codified a precise and effective methodology based on the concepts of Design Thinking: Work Design.

-One aspect to which we pay a lot of attention is precisely the evaluation of the impact and effectiveness of our training products and the Work Design method.
-Thanks to the Women@Work project and the collaboration with our partners, we can innovate and refine these techniques to provide even more accurate and precise answers.
+One aspect to which we pay close attention concerns precisely the evaluation of the impact and effectiveness of our training products and the Work Design method.
+Thanks to the Women@Work project of which we were project leader and, to the collaboration with our partners, we can innovate and refine these techniques to give even more accurate and precise answers.